Huitzilo/Huitzilo.github.io/index.md

 ---
 {% include JB/setup %}

-There's no content here yet.
-Hang in for stuff to come.
+There's no content here and I have currently no plans to add any.
+Just wanted to play around with jekyll-bootstrap, and test the <username>.github.io web service, that's all.
+Everything you see on this page is boilerplate content from jekyll-bootstrap (except this note of course).

-Everything below is boilerplate content from jekyll-bootstrap.
+So, please walk on, nothing to see here folks.
+Have a nice day!

 ## Sample Posts